vczh-libraries/iGac/readme.md

 * CocoaClipboardWriter and CocoaClipboardReader is not implemented yet
 * CocoaWindow's GetIcon and SetIcon is not implemented yet
 * VKEYS mapping is quite big, should be shotter
-* CMakeLists.txt only covers AddressBook/Animation/CalculatorAndStateMachine/Helloworld/Table
+* Replace cglayer with metal